waker-he/cs-learning-notes/cpp/cppcon/allocator/README.md

     - DR (degradation ratio) = access after shuffle / access before shuffle
     - without local allocators, __DR > 10__
     - with local allocators, __DR around 1.5__, order of magnitudes speed-up than without local allocators!

+## Question I have
+- local allocator also controls a local sub-region of memory, but how do they get this control?
+    - do they use some system calls to interact with os directly?
+    - or do they use `malloc` or pre-allocated buffer on stack to get a sub-region up-front?